guyfe/LongSumm/README.md

 ### Important announcements (May 4, 2022) :
 - See below the timeline for the task.
+- If you would like to participate please send us an email to longsumm.shared.task@gmail.com with your team name
 - \** Check our new shared task [Multi Perspective Scientific Document Summarization- MuP](https://github.com/allenai/mup).